-These moist and easy chocolate cupcakes are a one bowl recipe made with olive oil.
-The Mascarpone frosting is basically a fudgy ganache that takes them over the top
+This is a delicious moist chocolate cupcake recipe with olive oil that's made in just one bowl.
+The Mascarpone frosting is basically a delicious, fudgy chocolate ganache that takes them over the top.

 What liquids to use

 Your best option is coffee or water (roasted almond/hazelnut milk is also great if you have some).
 Coffee has a similar flavor profile with cocoa, thats why it enhances the taste of chocolate cupcakes.
 And in most cases you won't be able to taste the coffee because the cocoa powder will overpower it.
 If you don't want to add any coffee, you can add water instead.

 You hear it all the time.
 If you overbake your cupcakes they will be dry.
 Because every household oven is different, you are the best judge for when your baked goods are done.
 Use the times given in the recipe as a reference point, and check doneness with a toothpick.

 If a toothpick inserted in the center of a cupcake comes out with a few crumbs stuck on it, then your cupcakes are perfectly baked.
 Also, to ensure even baking for all the cupcakes, make sure that all the cupcakes liners are filled equally.
 An ice cream scoop is very helpful for this.